 Look at that.
 You've just turned a watermelon fail into a whole lot of watermelon win.

-2. Watermelon-Mint Paletas doubles down on the lime and brightens up with mint to make frozen Mexican-style pops.
+Double down on the lime and brighten up with mint to make frozen Mexican-style pops.

-6. Watermelon Soup takes a spin in your blender along with lemon juice, honey, and fresh mint.
-Show that watermelon who's boss by hollowing it out and using it as a serving bowl.
+Mealy watermelon takes a spin in your blender along with lemon juice, honey, and fresh mint.
+To really show that watermelon who's boss, hollow it out and using it as a serving bowl.

-10. Pickled Watermelon Rinds use up every last bit of that watermelon and turns it into sweet/tart pickles you'll want to eat with everything.
+Use up every last bit of that watermelon and turn it into sweet/tart pickles you'll want to eat with everything.
 For best results, use a watermelon variety with a thick rind.

 Sometimes a watermelon fail is beyond repair.
 If the rind is soft, discolored, or downright moldy, you really have no choice but to toss the whole thing — rind, flesh, and all.
-If you don't see signs of spoilage on the rind but the flesh turns out to be slimy or smelly, toss it.
+If you don't see signs of spoilage on the rind but the flesh turns out to be slimy or smelly, you still need to toss it out instead of eating it.